Looking for an easy way to add Instagram hashtag feeds to WordPress?

 Many WordPress users think the fewer plugins you have on your website, the better.
 But that’s not always the case.

-The best WordPress plugins, like Smash Balloon’s suite of social feed plugins, which have over a million installs, are rigorously tested and optimized for speed.
-So they’ll have minimal impact on your overall site performance.
+The best WordPress plugins like Smash Balloon’s suite of social feed plugins, which have over a million installs, are rigorously tested and optimized for speed.

 If you’re not convinced, you can learn more about how plugins affect your site speed here.